mvaerotec/chitonia/docs/source/index.rst

 Welcome to Chitonia's documentation!
 ====================================

-Chitonia

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including instructions for the :ref:`installation` of the game.

 .. note::